 North Cowichan will award the scholarship and two bursaries to secondary school graduates who reside in the Municipality of North Cowichan.
 Applicants must be enrolled in a post-secondary science study such as: forestry, agriculture, environment, fisheries, hydrology, soils, etc. The applicant must be enrolled in a 1st year program, pursuing an education through a Technical School, College, or University.
 The Municipality will award the scholarship and two bursaries directly to the winners upon proof of enrollment in a post secondary institute.
 To apply for the scholarship or bursaries, please submit a completed North Cowichan application form, additional requirements, and essay.

-To apply complete the PDF application [PDF - 30 KB] form.
+To apply complete the scholarship application form [PDF - 850 KB].

 View the list of past scholarship recipients, here: Scholarship Recipients

 North Cowichan's Forestry Department conducts a local annual woodworking contest.
 Schools that have been involved include Chemainus Secondary, Cowichan Secondary, Duncan Christian School and Frances Kelsey Secondary.
 The Municipality provides the school with the project criteria and wood.
 The first place prize is $500, second $250 and third $200 in gift certificates.
 Judging is based on workmanship, project functionality, marketability and originality.
 Winning projects are displayed at the Municipal Hall from June 15 to July 10.

 If your school would like to get involved, contact us, by phone (250) 746-3100 or email email@example.com